hansroh/skitai/README.rst

     <j-endfor />
   <j-endfor />

-If you like this style, just call 'app.jinja_overlay ()'.
-In my case, above template is more easy to read/write if applying proper syntax highlighting to text editor.
+I want to use JInja2 with Vue.js without conflicts, and I like python because there aren't {, } in statement.
+Anyway it's a personal favor and if you like this style, just call 'app.jinja_overlay ()'.

 On Flask,